ucsb-cs16/w19/_info/syllabus.md

 ## Late Submission

-Late submissions will not be accepted.
+**Late submissions will not be accepted**.
 The same goes for homework, unless you have relevant DSP accommodations that provide a two-day extension on homework assignments and you contact the instructor *before* the assignment is due.
 The policy is based on the idea that the primary purpose of the deadlines is to allow the graders to manage their workload: all labs must be graded in one sitting, or they just won’t be able to keep up with the workload.

 In lieu of offering exceptions or extensions, your lowest two homework scores and your lowest lab score will be dropped in the calculation of your overall grade.